I have to say, I am pretty pleased with how this "snowball" scarf turned out. And it was pretty simple. Which is just the very best kind of sewing!

 Both pieces were joined with an overcast stitch to eliminate fraying.
 The sides were doubled over about 1/4-inch and stitched with a wide zigzag.
-The effect of using a looser stitch leaves a nice soft edge--perfect for this type of scarf.
+The effect of using a wide stitch leaves a nice soft edge--perfect for this type of scarf.
 The bottom edge was turned under twice about 1/2"; ball fringe was stitched across the top edge.
-I wanted to see the texture of the band--but you could hide it underneath if you like.
-A nice thing about adding this type of trim, besides the cute factor, is that it adds weight to a scarf that would otherwise have little "drape".
-The flannel is very cozy, yet light as a feather.
-A sweet ice-skating accessory, perhaps.

 The ball-fringe trim was salvaged from an old cotton bedspread I picked up from a yard sale for a couple dollars.
 The bedspread wasn't in great condition, but parts of it were usable and in the bargain were yards and yards of this fantastic cotton ball-fringe.
 (Individually they make cute cotton-tails on stuffed bunnies too!)